pengy8/BOW_composite_layup/README.md

 ## Getting Started

-1. In a Win10 computer, run the Azure Kinect RR Service from Kinect_Azure_RR_Interface
+1. In a Win10 computer, run the Azure Kinect RR Service from Kinect_Azure_RR_Interface; also, run the SpeechRecognition_RR_service.py for the voice command service

 2. In a Ubuntu 14.04 + ROS Indigo computer, run the jointcontroller_host and peripherals_host from baxter_rr_bridge with port 1111 and 2222